baileytalks/card-deck/README.md

 `2.4.1 :001 > require './lib/deck'`

-Create a deck of 52 cards:
+Create a deck of 52 cards in perfect sequence:

 `deck = Deck.new`